-The object of the present course is to develop basic knowledge and skills in the Cellular and Molecular Biotechnology and to understand the structure and function of the cellular and sub cellular components of cells and tissues with the help of recent state-of-the-art technologies.
-This course will help students to get an understanding of cell function at the molecular level including the fundamentals of DNA.
-They will become aware of the complexity and harmony of the cell.
-Various applications of Cellular and Molecular Biotechnology in medicine and for sustainable agriculture will also be presented.
+The object of the present course is to develop basic knowledge and skills in cell and molecular biology and to understand the structure and function of the cellular and sub cellular components of cells and tissues with the help of recent techniques.
+This course will help students to get an understanding of cell function at the molecular level including the fundamentals of DNA They will become aware of the complexity and harmony of the cell.
+Applications of cellular and molecular biology in Biotechnology will also be presented.